In scoping

 Why this matters

 Corporate and institutional boards make decisions that move markets, fund universities, pay pensions, and deliver (or deny) services.
-Existing oversight — SEC filings, audit opinions, accreditation reviews — is structurally insufficient for the leverage these bodies hold.
-The work here is the same as everywhere else: pin down where the code and the practice part ways, put a concrete fix on the table, and come back to confirm it actually took.
+Existing oversight — SEC filings, audit opinions, accreditation reviews — can be insufficient for the leverage these bodies hold.
+TASFGA aims to apply the same planned accountability loop here as everywhere else: find the gap between code and practice, propose a fix, and track implementation.